Mindkosh/image-classification-labeler/config/readme.md

 \
 **Setup dataset locations**

-Write your dataset locations in datasets.config file in the config directory.
-The entered locations should contain the images.
+Create a datasets.config file in the config directory if it does not already exist.
+Then enter your dataset locations in the file - one dataset location in one line.
+The entered locations should be the root directory containing the images.

 Format:
 dataset-location